Hearty Pappardelle Bolognese

 1 medium onion, finely diced

-2–3 anchovy fillets (optional, but add great depth)
+2–3 anchovy fillets (optional, but they add great depth)

 250ml dry white wine